See also C03 - Diuretics, C07 - Beta blocking agents, C08 - Calcium channel blockers and C09 - Agents acting on the renin-angiotensin system.

 There are separate 5th levels for combinations of rauwolfia alkaloids (C02AA03) and for rauwolfia, whole root (C02AA04).

-Combinations with beta blocking agents, see C07F - Beta blocking agents and other antihypertensives.
+Combinations with beta blocking agents, see C07F - Beta blocking agents, other combinations.

 Combinations with diuretics, see C02LA - Rauwolfia alkaloids and diuretics in combination.